Recording Studio Microphones: a Beginner’s Guide

 Which microphone accessories should you get?

 That covers all of the basics of how microphones work and what features to look for.
-But what about all the other equipment that helps make microphones easier to use?
-Let’s close on these items!
+But what about all the other equipment that helps make recording studio microphones easier to use?

 Pop filters are used to prevent plosives from hitting the mic.
 A plosive is a burst of air generated by hard “P” and “T” sounds.
 That awful, almost spitty sound you make when you say those letters?
 They sound even worse on a microphone.
 Get your singer a pop filter for sure!